Golden Chariot train is one of the luxury trains in India. Find out why it’s the best train in India to travel, its price, photos, and more.

-So the Golden Chariot itinerary (and other luxury trains’ too) is designed in a way that other than covering the frequented places, they take you to destinations that many people have never heard of in India, including a lot of historic places.
+So the Golden Chariot itinerary (and other luxury trains’ too) is designed in a way that other than covering the frequented places, take you to destinations that many people have never heard of in India, including a lot of historic places.

 The Golden Chariot covers two itineraries – the “Southern Splendour” and “Pride of the South”.
-I travelled on the Pride of the South, that started and ended in Bengaluru, with the major cities being Bengaluru, Mysuru, Srirangapatnam, Bandipur, Belur, Halebidu, Shravanabelagola, Hospet, Hampi, Badami and Goa.
+I travelled on the Pride of the South, which started and ended in Bengaluru, with the major cities being Bengaluru, Mysuru, Srirangapatnam, Bandipur, Belur, Halebidu, Shravanabelagola, Hospet, Hampi, Badami and Goa.

 All of the luxury trains in India, including the Golden Chariot, operate on a set, seasonal schedule, which you can check on their respective websites.